 However, if you already have qualifications in an area – a degree, certificate or diploma for example – you could put it to very good use.
 Writing for niche publications or in a specialist area can be very lucrative.
 For example, if you have a qualification in nutrition you could become an expert for your local newspaper – answering queries from readers – or you could write for a health publication and, depending on your level of expertise, you could even write for peer journals or trade magazines.

 Using Your Experience

 The same applies to experience.
 If you have 25 years of experience in beauty therapy, for example, you certainly have the knowledge to write about what does and doesn’t work for your clients and your experiences in the profession.
 You could target local newspapers – offering a question and answer column – you could also write for beauty magazines and trade journals.

 So, as you can see, having formal qualifications is not necessary at all when you want to be a published writer.

-If you want to find out more about how you can become a successfull, published writer by requesting a Writers Bureau Comprehensive Creative Writing course prospectus with no obligation to enrol.
+Find out more about how you can become a successfull, published writer by requesting a Writers Bureau Creative Writing course prospectus with no obligation to enrol.

 "The Writers Bureau has given me the confidence to follow my dreams.
 My tutor was lovely, encouraging and offered me great constructive critcism.